 Dr. Key has been the Head Team Physician and Medical Director for the Kansas City Royals (MLB) for 10 seasons.
 During those 10 years, the Royals were in the World Series (2014, 2015) with a World Championship in 2015.
 He also has served on the Medical Advisory Committee for Major League Baseball as well as a regional consultant for all 30 MLB teams.

 Dr. Key is an Associate Team Physician for USA Track and Field and has taken USA Track and Field teams to Costa Rica and Mexico.
 He has been involved with the Big 12 Basketball Tournament for over 10 years as the Orthopaedic Advisor and Director.
 Dr. Key has been the Head Team Physician for both Kansas City Arena Football Teams (KC Brigade and KC Command).
 He helps to take care of multiple area colleges and high school teams.
-He is the Medical Director for the Missouri Valley Region of USA Track and Field.
+Dr. Key is also the Medical Director for the Missouri Valley Region of USA Track and Field.

 Academically, he has served as a mentor for the ORR Society, Kaw Valley Medical Society, J Robert Gladden Society and the University of Kansas Health System Minority Summer Medical Program.
 Before medical school, he did Parkinson’s research at Emory University (deep brain stimulation and recording).
 Dr. Key works with the Engineering Department at the University of Kansas in Lawrence, sitting for PhD.
 Defenses and Dissertations.
 He has put on many Sports Medicine Symposiums for the healthcare community while at KU.